enterspeedhq/enterspeed-docs/docs/integrations/umbraco/umbraco-tagging.md

 ### Period Group

-Is a document type without any properties, in the content tree, it will be used a grouping folder for articles per month, f.x.
-09/2021.
+Is a document type without any properties, in the content tree, it will be used a grouping folder for articles per month, e.g. 09/2021.

 ### Articles